 CMS announced the standard Medicare Part B monthly premium will be $144.60 (up $9.10) in 2020 for most recipients ($1,735 per year), with a $198 deductible (up $13).
 Both the premiums and deductible are up about 7%.
 High income seniors will pay between $202.40 and $491.60 per month.
 CMS says about 7% of Medicare beneficiaries pay the high-income premiums for Part B. Medicare Part B covers physician services, outpatient hospital services, certain home health services, durable medical equipment, and other items.
 The Medicare Part A hospital insurance deductible will rise $44 (about 3%) to $1,408.
 Released Nov.
 8, 2019.

-The Wisconsin Office of the Commissioner of Insurance (OCI) published the 2019 health insurance company premium rates for small employers (2 to 50 employees) for group health insurance policies.
-Companies were asked to quote rates for a sample Silver Plan (80/20 with a $3,000 deductible), effective January 1, 2019.
+Compare 2020 group health insurance rates for small employers in Wisconsin.
+The Wisconsin Office of the Commissioner of Insurance (OCI) published the 2020 health insurance company premium rates for small employers (2 to 50 employees) for group health insurance policies.
+Companies were asked to quote rates for a sample Silver Plan (such as 80/20 with a $3,000 deductible), effective January 1, 2020.
 Premiums varied by company and city.
 Examples shown apply to 50 year olds, 35 and 37-year olds.
-Aetna’s silver plan for a 50 year old non-smoker required a $6,000 individual deductible with a premium cost of $917/month in Superior, WI, and $1,091 in Milwaukee.
-Anthem Blue Cross PPO ($3,000 deductible) ranged from $702/month (Green Bay) to $1,076 (Prairie du Chien).
-Similar WPS PPO premiums were $705 (Green Bay) to $1,088 (Madison).
-Dean, Group Health, CompCare, Aspirus, Security, Humana, HealthPartners, Medica, United Healthcare, Unity and others are listed.
+Anthem Blue Cross’ PPO silver plan for a 50 year old non-smoker required a $3,000 individual deductible with a premium cost that ranged from $730/month (Appleton) to $925 in Hudson, to $1,149 (Prairie du Chien).
+Dean Health Plan HMO silver plan with a $4,800 individual deductible was $399 in Madison (50-year old nonsmoker), but $649/month in Eau Claire.
+Similar WPS PPO premiums were $722 (Green Bay) to $1,113 (Madison).
+United HMO ($2,500 deductible) was $688/month for a nonsmoking 50-year old in Milwaukee; Hudson rates were $666/month, up to $900/month in La Crosse.
+Group Health, CompCare, Aspirus, Security, Humana, HealthPartners, Medica, Quartz and others are listed.

 Annual premiums and deductibles (2018) for employee health insurance in various metro markets averaged $10,043 per year for single coverage.
 Citizen Action of Wisconsin, a coalition of individuals and organizations (such as AFSCME locals, AFL-CIO, WEAC, WI Farmers Union), reports health insurance cost in 18 metro regions, including Twin Cities.
 Rates in Eau Claire ($10,908 per yr, single) were 20% higher than Madison rates ($9,096 per yr.)
 Most areas exceeded $10,000 single.
 Health plan costs shown for Twin Cities, Oshkosh, Green Bay, Appleton, Manitowoc, Sheboygan, Fond du Lac, Janesville/Beloit, Wausau, Stevens Point, La Crosse, Superior, Eau Claire, Kenosha, Racine, Milwaukee, Dubuque, more.
 Uniform benefits package was used for all areas, however the report does not specify what type of benefits and deductibles were included.
 The report also does not indicate whether the rates were adjusted for regional differences in age, or healthy behaviors.
 Shows annual inflation pre-ACA (2000 to 2013) compared to after ACA (2014-2018), with post-ACA so very much lower.
 However, this summary can be misleading.
 In 2018, large group rates went down 5%, while individual inflation was up 51% (up 60% in Madison, doubled in Green Bay), and small group inflation was 10% compared to 2017.
 Large Group information reflects government employee rate paid by State of Wisconsin’s Group Health Insurance Program (GHIP).
 Published December 2017.